FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Phases and stages

-*Phases of translation* and *stages of execution* are concerned with language implementations, most defined in specification with styles of [program transformation](https://en.wikipedia.org/wiki/Program_transformation).
+*Phases of translation* and *stages of execution* are concerned with language implementations, most defined in specification with styles of program transformation).
 They are not desired to be fixed in the specification in the very general sence.

 Such rules distingish static and dynamic properties of program execution.
 This is not always desired, as it more or less prevents mixed static-dynamic features like [gradual typing](https://en.wikipedia.org/wiki/Gradual_typing) and advanced general implementation architecture like [supercompilation](https://en.wikipedia.org/wiki/Metacompilation).